 - Whether or not a laser is used

-These factors can impact the on-paper cost of cataract surgery, but the biggest factor impacting your true cost is the type of insurance coverage you have.
+These factors can impact the on-paper cost of treatment, but the biggest factor impacting your true cost is the type of insurance coverage you have.

 Private Insurance Coverage & Medicare

 Since cataract surgery is considered a medically necessary procedure, the cost of cataract surgery is largely covered by private insurance or Medicare, the latter of which covers most patients.
-Medicare is the U.S. federal health insurance program that covers people aged 65 and older or those living with a disability.
+Medicare is a U.S. federal health insurance program designated for people 65 and older or those living with a disability.
 Although Medicare Part A is free for most people, Part B has a monthly premium ($164.90 or higher).
 Cataract surgery is typically an out-patient procedure, meaning that you have the surgery in a hospital or doctor’s office, then go home the same day.
 As such, it falls under Medicare Part B, which includes outpatient procedures and associated expenses that are deemed medically necessary, such as pre-surgery appointments, monofocal intraocular lens implants (IOLs), and post-surgery outpatient services.

 |Standard Cataract Surgery||Medicare Coverage||Out-of-Pocket||Deductible||Total Cost to Patient|